hw-ju/monai_uf_tutorials/monaicore_singlegpu/README.md

 python3 /home/hju/tutorials/2d_segmentation/torch/unet_training_array.py
 ```

-The first time you run scripts within the container, it might hang for quite a while before you see any console output, and the following runs will be much faster to see output.
+The first time you run scripts within a newly spun-up container, it might hang for quite a while before you see any console output, and the following runs will be much faster to see output.
 See [sample console output](interactive_python_console.out).

 Exit the container.